dper/kanjiflashcards/README.md

+Paper flashcards for studying kanji.

 # Description

-To produce the flashcard files found here, the script cardmaker.rb is used.
-The script first looks up kanji by grade level, using kanjidic2.xml.
-That file gives kanji along with grade level, stroke count, English meaning, onyomi, and kunyomi.
-To find word examples for a kanji, the script searches wordfreq_ck for several simple and frequent words containing that kanji.
-The script then searches for definitions of these words using edict.txt.
-An fodg file is created, which is then converted to odg and slightly hand-modified to address spelling and stylistic concerns.
+For your convenience, there are pre-generated sets for grades 1, 2, 3, 4, 5, 6, and JLPT levels N5, N4, N2, and N1 in the subdirectories `grade/` and `jlpt/`.
+If those don't meet your needs, you can generate your own files.

+The script `cardmaker.rb` produces kanji flashcards, according to either grade level or JLPT level.
+Each card has the kanji, grade level, and stroke count on the front, and the back shows the English meaning, onyomi, kunyomi, and some common words containing that kanji.

+Running the script produces an `fodg` file which can be opened and in [LibreOffice](https://www.libreoffice.org/).
+After minor modifications are complete, print the flashcards out on thick double-sided A4 paper, cut them out, and you can study.

 # Copyright